Skip to content

 Is there any difference between Litchi/ Lychee fruit?

 Well, do not feel confused because the scientific name of Lychee is “Litchi chinesis”.
-Both are the same, so you don’t need to feel like these are different and come up with different properties.
-Also, this fruit is safe for your dog, so don’t worry about anything.
+Both are the same.

 What will happen if my dog has lychee seeds?

-First of all, be sure to remove the seeds from the fruit before feeding your dog lychees.
-But unfortunately, if they had it, they would reach out to the veterinary doctor immediately.
+First of all, be sure to remove the seeds and skin from the fruit in case you are giving a very small amount as a treat.
 Lychee seeds are known to cause choking hazards, so keeping them away from your dogs is important.

 • Vomiting